Jaseci-Labs/jaseci/README.md

 # Jaseci: Build the Next Generation of AI Products at Scale

-The [Jaseci](https://www.jaseci.org/) platform, which holds a MIT license, is an open-source technology stack composed of three distinct packages: **Jaseci Core**, the fundamental execution engine, **Jaseci Serv**, a cloud-scale runtime engine with diffuse capabilities, and **Jaseci AI Kit**, a collection of AI engines contributed by the Jaseci community.
-Additionally, **Jaseci Studio**, an experimental toolkit aimed at providing visual programming and debugging tools for developers working with Jaseci, is currently under development.
+The [Jaseci](https://www.jaseci.org/) ecosystem, is an open-source technology stack composed of three components:
+**Jaseci Core**, the fundamental execution engine, **Jaseci Serv**, a cloud-scale runtime engine with diffuse capabilities, and **Jaseci AI Kit**, a collection of state-of-the-art AI engines and pre-trained models contributed by the Jaseci team and the open source community.
+Additionally, **Jaseci Studio**, is a comprehensive IDE for programming and debugging Jaseci programs.

 Jaseci presents a groundbreaking computational model that aims to simplify the process of developing AI applications.
 Through its exclusive data-spacial programming approach and diffuse execution environment, Jaseci has accomplished remarkable feats, such as decreasing development time by tenfold and almost completely removing standard backend code.
-Jaseci became open-source in 2021, and it is currently operational in four commercial products, including [Myca](https://www.myca.ai/), [HomeLendingPal](https://www.homelendingpal.com/), [ZeroShotBot](https://www.zeroshotbot.com/), and [TrueSelph](https://www.trueselph.com/), establishing itself as a pioneer in AI advancement.
+Jaseci is invented by professors and researchers from the University of Michigan and has been open-source since 2021.
+Jaseci has been used by dozens of developers to create commercial products in various domains serving tens of thousands requests per day.

-# Getting Started Guide Lines
+# Getting Started

 To install Jaseci and all its packages, refer to the comprehensive Jaseci [Installation Guide](https://docs.jaseci.org/docs/docs/getting_started/installation).

-To install Jaseci latest version in any linux based environment with `pip` use following command;
+For a quick start, install the `jaseci` python package via `pip`:

 ```bash
 pip install jaseci